chiggachiggayeah/weatherman/weatherman.md

 "The point?
 Saving the world seems like enough of a 'point' to me."

 "Oh.
 You were serious about that?
 I just thought that was like the company motto or something.
 Listen Naram, if you're not charging, I don't really see a business model and it's not looking like a great investment to me.
-Unless you were thinking ads or something -- but that's a dark and dangerous rode so -- "
+Unless you were thinking ads or something -- but that's a dark and dangerous road so -- "

 "-- I don't think I can sell you the device then Mr. Anthony."
 -------------------------------------------------------